5730289021-NN/AEC-Robot/README.md

 # PittayaAEC
 A Project for my Teacher

+0.8(12/3/2015)
+Another Biggest Change, Now the application is ready to be use as the Player function

 0.7(11/3/2015)
 Biggest Change...
 Go back to Normal SQLite which is the easiest task for me.